Peace in the Heart

 Note from the WorshipWeb team:

-On the other hand, it is similar in structure to the Great Learning, one of the Four Books of Confucianism.
+On the other hand, the quotation is similar in structure to the Great Learning, one of the Four Books of Confucianism.
 Here is the relevant passage in the English translation from the Chinese Text Project:

 The ancients who wished to illustrate illustrious virtue throughout the kingdom, first ordered well their own states.